-Technical analysis in crypto trading explained - why is it important?
+Technical analysis in crypto trading - why is it important

 There are many different considerations to make when trading cryptocurrencies.
-Many traders are already familiar with fundamentals analysis, where you judge an investment based on the merits of the project.
+Many traders are already familiar with fundamental analysis, where you judge an investment based on the merits of the project.